Male breast reduction surgery is a cosmetic procedure for the treatment of man boobs or “moobs”. It can help give a

 Infection is relatively uncommon and may require treatment with antibiotics.

-Scars – Very small scars 5-6mm from the liposuction access points.
+Scars – Tiny scars 5-6mm from the liposuction access points.
 Semi-circular scar at the lower half of the nipple when excision of tissue is required.
 Scars may be red during the first few months and will continue to improve for up to 18 months after surgery.

 Under correction may occur by not removing enough breast tissue.

 Over correction – Removing too much tissue leaving a contour defect – uncommon

-Minor degrees of asymmetry are to be expected – this is normal.
+You will have minor degrees of asymmetry – this is normal.